-How to Optimize for Voice Search: How Does Emerging Technology Impact SEO?
+How Does Emerging Technology Impact SEO?

 What is voice search?

 Voice search is an increasingly common and emerging technology feature on computers and mobile devices that allows users to ask questions directly to the machine.
 They can pose audio inquiries ranging from “What is the weather in San Francisco today?” to “How do I make scrambled eggs?”